 What form of entity?

 It is most likely that a limited company or a limited liability partnership will be used.
 LLPs have become increasingly fashionable for underwriting teams starting afresh.
-Each structure has its own distinct advantages.
-For the purposes of regulation, both will be treated the same but tax and ownership issues will often prevail for either corporate structure, and you are advised to seek advice before committing.
+Each structure has its own distinct advantages, but for the purposes of regulation, both will be treated the same.
+However, tax and ownership issues will often prevail in respect of either corporate structure, therefore you are advised to seek advice before committing.

-The ultimate decision one needs to make when deciding which corporate structure best suits the proposed business plan and by this we mean at the outset of the business one needs to determine what is its intended future, both in the short and long term.
+The ultimate decision one needs to make when deciding which corporate structure best suits the proposed business plan relates to its intended future, both in the short and long term.
 Is the business intended only to be a short term proposition, or do you wish to keep the business running as a medium to long term vehicle?
-Is a capital value is to be sought in the future, and if so, which entity will create the greatest value for the initial investor(s)?
+Is a capital value to be sought in the future, and if so, which entity will create the greatest value for the initial investor(s)?
 What are the tax and operational benefits of each along the journey and upon any realisation event occurring?